Heinrich Erfle

 Heinrich Erfle (April 1, 1884, Dürkheim – April 8, 1923, Jena) was a German optician who spent most of his career at Carl Zeiss.
 In 1917 he invented the first wide-field eyepieces for telescopes and binoculars.
 During his short life he developed a number of new designs for telescopes and eyepieces.
-Erfle died at the age of 39 from an infection caused after he "accidentally stabbed himself in the leg with a fountain pen and did not pay attention to the wound."
+Erfle died at the age of 39 from an infection after he "accidentally stabbed himself in the leg with a fountain pen and did not pay attention to the wound."
 After Erfle's death, his patent applications were filed by Rudolph Straubel for the benefit of Erfle's family.

 Education

 Heinrich Erfle studied at the Ludwig-Maximilians-Universität and the Technical University of Munich (TUM), from which he graduated in 1907 with a thesis on "Optical properties and electron theory."
 His dissertation advisers were Wilhelm Ebert and Sebastian Finsterwalder.